Slangborgh16/llm-coin-flip/experiment.md

 In other words, GPT doesn't get to see the results of previous coin flips.
 I ran 1000 trials for each combination of prompt and temperature.

-The prompts were:
+The prompts I used were:
 - `Flip a coin`
 - `Flip a random coin`
 - `Flip a weighted coin`

-GPT likes to complan about being unable to physically flip a coin.
+GPT likes to complain about being unable to physically flip a coin.
 I found that using the system prompt `Reply with 1 word: heads or tails` usually fixes this issue.
 This is the default system prompt of `coinflip.py`.